 Other Forms of Discrimination or Harassment

 Questions, concerns, or complaints regarding equal opportunity, diversity and inclusion, and discrimination and harassment other than sexual misconduct can be directed to Dean Ellen Cosgrove or Director of Diversity Equity & Inclusion Yaseen Eldik, in their capacity as Discrimination and Harassment Resource Coordinators (DHRCs) for Yale Law School, or to Valarie Stanley, Director of the Office of Institutional Equity and Access.
 These matters include, but are not limited to, discrimination based upon age, color, handicap or disability, ethnic or national origin, race, religion, religious creed, gender, marital, parental or veteran status, sexual orientation, gender identity, and gender expression.
 DHRCs can offer advice and guidance and also help to facilitate informal resolution of student complaints where it is appropriate to do so.
-In addition to the Deans’ Designees within the Law School, any University Title IX Coordinator is available to hear concerns about sex or gender discrimination.
-The Office of Institutional Equity and Access is available to assist with resolution of, and investigate, complaints of discrimination that are not informally resolved.
+In addition to the DHRCs within the Law School, any University Title IX Coordinator is available to hear concerns about sex or gender discrimination.
+The Office of Institutional Equity and Accessibility is available to assist with resolution of, and investigate, complaints of discrimination that are not informally resolved.

 If an informal resolution of a complaint regarding student conduct is not achieved, any member of the Law School community may make a formal complaint of a violation of the Law School’s Rights and Duties.
 Such a complaint should be provided in writing to Dean Cosgrove.
 The procedures for such complaints are set out in Section III of the Rights and Duties.

 Those who believe that a faculty member has violated the Faculty Standards of Conduct are encouraged to raise the matter with Dean Cosgrove, with the Office of Institutional Equity and Access, or with the Dean of the Law School.
 In most cases, the dean may resolve complaints of faculty misconduct.
 If an alleged violation of the Faculty Standards of Conduct has not been resolved informally, or if the Dean was significantly involved in the matter under dispute, a member of the Law School community may ask the Provost to submit a complaint for formal review by the Faculty Standards Review Committee under the procedures described in Section III.N of the University’s Faculty Handbook.